Areas of Practice

 With a Bachelor’s degree in Kinesiology and her experience as a yoga teacher, Raelene brings a holistic approach to counselling.
-In her work, Raelene honours the relationship between physical, mental and emotional health and wellbeing.
+She is currently finishing her Master of Education degree in Counselling Psychology at the University of British Columbia.
+In her work, Raelene uses a trauma-informed approach while honouring the relationship between physical, mental and emotional health and wellbeing.
 Raelene has over 10 years experience working with youth and young adults in diverse settings including wilderness therapy, residential treatment and outreach.
-She is currently finishing her Master of Education degree in Counselling Psychology at the University of British Columbia.
 She is passionate about supporting clients at Peak Resilience as a practicum student and her work is being supervised by Jennifer Hollinshead.
 Due to her provisional status, Raelene can support clients at a dramatically reduced rate of $60 per 50 minute counselling session.
 Click the Book Online button below to view her schedule.

 Outside of Peak Resilience, Raelene coordinates the Culturally Relevant Urban Wellness program, a land-based program that connects youth to Indigenous Elders, knowledge-keepers and teachings at the UBC farm.
 She is also a student-counsellor on the youth concurrent disorders team at Raven Song Community Health Centre.
 When she’s not working, Raelene can be found mountain biking with her dog!